cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 Do not system update after installing HiyaCFW.
 This will remove HiyaCFW's SD patches.
 {: .notice--danger}

+If your SD card is larger than 2 GB, keep in mind that HiyaCFW may not boot in to the System Menu.
+You will need to install TWiLight Menu++ as a System Menu replacement when the option is given.
+{: .notice--info}

 HiyaCFW has several advantages that only having Unlaunch on your system will not allow for.
 These include:
 - Booting the system from the SD card
 - Installing homebrew applications to the System Menu with ease